ReneTC/laser_video/README.md

 <img src="./10_3_level_cavity/happenings/happenings.gif"/>

 Let's put our 3 level atom in the cavity.
-The flash energy will now be set to 5.00 eV.
-So each time the flash flashes, all atoms have a 50% of being hit as before.
+The flash energy will now be configured to send out 5.00 eV photons.
+So as before each time the pump flashes, all atoms have a chance 50% of being hit as before.
 If the atom is hit 3 things can happen depending on the state the atom is in:

 - If the atom is in the ground state (state 1), it will be excited to state 3.
 - If the atom is in state 2, the 5.00 eV doesn't match any energy levels and so nothing will happen.